Nynra/k3s-certs/README.md

 ## Gotchas

 The chart does not include the secret-store needed to retreive the issuer credentials.
-The chart assumes this vault is already created and configured, if not the user should use a pre-existing secret in the deployment namespace.
+The chart assumes this vault is already created and configured, if not the user should use a pre-existing secret in the deployment namespace (can be reflected from another namespace).